Apocalyptic and post-apocalyptic fiction: Video games

-In the computer game Wasteland (1988) and its sequels, nuclear war occurred in 1998 leaving a wasteland in its wake.
+In the computer game Wasteland (1988) and its sequels, nuclear war occurred in 1998, leaving a wasteland in its wake.
 The game centers around a player-controlled party of Desert Rangers.
 Wasteland 2 was produced in 2015 and Wasteland 3 in 2020, both continuing the story of the Desert Rangers.

 Fallout, an ongoing series of post-apocalyptic role-playing games first published in 1997, depicts a world after a series of resource wars that culminates in a massive nuclear exchange between the U.S and China in 2077.
-The games revolve around "vaults," underground bunkers for long-term survival (in reality social experiments created by the ruling elite of the pre-war United States), and exploring the outside wasteland, in locations such as California, Las Vegas, Washington D.C., New England, and West Virginia.
+The games revolve around "vaults," underground bunkers for long-term survival that are in reality social experiments created by the ruling elite of the pre-war United States, and exploring the outside wasteland, in locations such as California, Las Vegas, Washington D.C., New England, and West Virginia.
 Fallout draws heavily from retro 1950s sci-fi, and the setting combines elements of mid-20th century technology, such as vacuum tubes and monochrome screens, with highly advanced artificial intelligences and energy weapons.